 N/A – No discharge in Alaskan waters

 The following are the grades for each of the Disney Cruise Line ships.
-The overall grades for 2020 were relatively the same for each ship as the 2019 grades with the exception of the Dream and Fantasy dropping from a B+’s to a B- and B respectively due to a drop in each ships 2019 Air Pollution score.
+The overall grades for 2021 were identical for each ship as the 2020 grades.

 Disney Cruise Line | Friends of the Earth Annual Grades by Ship